WooodHead/docs/2018/code/docker/docker-command.md

    docker container ls
    docker container ls -a
-   -a flag : tells Docker to list all containers, even those in the stopped state.
+   -a flag : tells Docker to list all containers, even those in the stopped state. the "docker container ls" command will show the container as running ans show the ports that are mapped.

     # attaching to running container
    docker container exec -it [container name|container id] bash.
 This is becasuse this command created a new Bash or PowerShell process and attached to that.
 This means that typing exit in this shell will not terminate the container, because the original ]Bash or PowerShell process will continue running.